CGCooke/Litus/README.md

 An example usage of the script is as follows :'python Filter.py -i Data/Days/Narrabeen1/XYZ2LLH.csv -o Data/Days/Narrabeen1/Filtered.csv --minHeight 13.211 --maxHeight 43.211 --polygon Data/Common/polygon.csv'

 ### Reproject.py

+* -h, --help : show this help message and exit
+* -i, --inputFilePath : Path to the input file
+* -o, --outputFilePath : Path to the output file
+* --epsgCode : EPSG code of the transform to use.
+For example,'epsg:32756' is the code for UTM zone 56 South.

+'python Reproject.py -i Data/Days/Narrabeen1/Filtered.csv -o Data/Days/Narrabeen1/UTM.csv --epsgCode epsg:32756'